Much like attracting a new partner, you can’t attract new clients when you’re swimming in a pool of low self-esteem.

 Go back over your history and look for your biggest successes.
 Find the times when you achieved something fantastic, and ask yourself: what was behind the big success that made it happen?

-Sometimes the timing was good, you were lucky, or it was something external to your business, but look for instances where something you did brought about the success.
+Sometimes the timing was good, you were lucky, or it was something external to your business, but look for instances where something you did bring about the success.
 Then start to brainstorm how you can replicate that into an offer to help your clients do the same.

 Consider Soft Skills

 Don’t just look at topic areas you know about or hard skills you’re good at.
-Soft skills like communication, problem-solving, reliability or other facets of your personality are just as important.
+Soft skills like communication, problem-solving, reliability, or other facets of your personality are just as important.
 One of your natural strengths might be that you’re incredibly organized or you’re great at small talk.
 Both of those things can translate into skills that other people would benefit from learning.

 What do people say about you?
 When people have praised you before, what did they say was great about your services?
 Try to find comments where a customer or client expressed their satisfaction with the work you did and see what they said they were happy with specifically.